 Together with an authorised hunter and a trained dog you can enjoy a peaceful walk in the woods.
 In San Miniato, for example, you can choose among many organised tours, from one hour hunting to full-day tours which combine walks and wine tasting.
 After a morning of hunting in the forest you can reach the kitchen for a cooking class (with lunch).

 The most famous truffle festival in Tuscany is the National Exhibition of the White Truffle in San Miniato.
-It’s held during four weekends in November (this year it will be held from November 12 to December 4).
+It’s held during four weekends in November.
 During this festival, you can also taste traditional recipes at many local restaurants, buy traditional and unique products or participate in authentic truffle hunting.
 In San Giovanni d’Asso (Siena) in November there is the Crete Senesi White truffle market.
 For the occasion, you can reach the village starting from Siena on a steam train.
 You will find kiosks and restaurants selling countless specialties made with truffles.
 The programme includes also cooking shows, a Pecorino cheese competition, special dinners and many many tastings.
-Do not miss Volterra’s White truffle exhibition at Volterragusto on October 21,22, 28, 29, 30 and 31 (2017 edition).
+Do not miss Volterra’s White truffle exhibition at Volterragusto in October.
 Beyond the market a very interesting cheese rolling race is held: the Palio dei Caci Volterrani.
 The challenge consists of tumbling a wheel of cheese down the slope of a street in the shortest time.